Sdcrouse/Sdcrouse.github.io/_posts/2018-10-14-scraping_burning_out_and_the_big_picture.markdown

 ## Feedback

-I am always open to suggestions for improvement on my blog posts!
+I am always open to comments and suggestions for improvement on my blog posts!
 If you have any feedback for me, please feel free to [raise an issue here](https://github.com/Sdcrouse/Sdcrouse.github.io).
 I will do my best to get back to you promptly.